Sex Compulsions Treatment

-Sexual compulsions or urges are demonstrated through an unhealthy and obsessive focus on one’s desires, fantasies or attempts to satisfy sexual needs.
-The deficits occur when this preoccupation becomes the primary focus and debilitates an individual’s capability to attend to other daily living skills, their families, their jobs and other responsibilities.
+Sexual compulsions or urges are demonstrated through an unhealthy and obsessive focus on personal desires, fantasies or attempts to satisfy sexual needs.
+The deficits occur when this preoccupation becomes the primary focus and debilitates the capability of an individual to attend to other daily living skills, family, job, and other responsibilities.

 Symptoms of Sex Compulsions

-- You have recurrent and intense sexual fantasies, urges and behaviors that take up a lot of your time and feel as if they’re beyond your control.
+• You have recurrent and intense sexual fantasies, urges and behaviors that take up a lot of your time and feel as if they are beyond your control.

 Causes